7 Burning Examples of Trauma Adaptation in Relationships

 And The Fighter?
 They’re lonely in their armor.
 Safe, but starved for closeness.

-🎀Wrapping Up: Trauma Adaptation in Love
+Wrapping Up Trauma Adaptation in Relationships

-Love is rarely just about the now.
+Emotional baggage in relationships is rarely just about the now.
 It’s a patchwork of every goodbye, every ignored need, every moment we weren’t met how we needed to be.

 Trauma adaptation in relationships are not flaws.
-They’re old survival codes—written in childhood, refined in heartbreak, and unknowingly run on autopilot in adulthood.
+They’re old survival codes written in childhood, refined in heartbreak, and unknowingly run on autopilot in adulthood.

 Maybe you’re The Clinger, loving too hard out of fear.